Become a member / Support the Speaker Series |

 Synodality |

 APP is committed to doing all that we can to promote Synodality in Western PA.
 Synodality is a way of journeying forward, led by the Spirit, in our polarized world for our newly merged parishes, for lay groups associated with religious orders, and other groups wanting to live the Gospel more faithfully.
 Synodality is an on-going process – of listening to each other and for the Spirit, sharing hopes, experiencing supportive community, and being open and responsive to the pain of the world.
-Synodality is the way to grow as Church. |
+Synodality is the way to grow as Church.
+Visit our Resource page for the Final Synthesis Report, Oct.
+28, 2023 & more. |

 Visit our YouTube to view our entire collection of speakers!